top of page

 My research aims to understand how people experience leisure, and more importantly why they live a leisure life that they have.
 This involves studying what constrains or motivates people's leisure experience, and what outcomes people derive from their leisure.
 I am also interested in how different and similar people's leisure experience is across different cultures.

-BIO
+SHINTARO'S BIO

 Who I Am

-I’m an Assistant Professor at the University of Alberta, Canada.
+I’m an Associate Professor at the University of Alberta, Canada.
 I am passionate about studying and teaching leisure.
 Research suggests that leisure is the life domain that can make our lives worth living.
 Yet, many of us do not know how to make most out of it.
 And that's the knowledge that I would like to produce and teach.

-MY RESEARCH
+RESEARCH

 ONLINE LEISURE EDUCATION INTERVENTIONS (ONLEI)